GrantQuick/BlackbaudSkyApi-RENXT/README.md

 8. Restart Power BI Desktop
 9. In Power BI Desktop, click **Get Data > Other > Blackbaud SkyAPi (Beta)**
 10. The first time you use the connector you will need to log in using your Blackbaud account and authorise the app to work with your data.

+## Additional Information
+Only a small number of endpoints have currently been implemented, initilly focusing on those which support returning a list of data for all constituents.